 Heavy, tight, clothing that does not breathe (that is, does not allow air and moisture to pass through easily).
 Wearing such clothing prevents sweat from evaporating from the skin surface and cooling the body.

-Certain drugs, most often antipsychotic drugs and drugs with anticholinergic effects (see see Anticholinergic: What Does It Mean?), may reduce sweating.
+Certain medications, most often antipsychotic drugs and those with anticholinergic effects Anticholinergic: What Does It Mean? , may reduce sweating.

 Obesity interferes with heat loss because a thick layer of fat is a good insulator.

 The chance of developing heat disorders increases when exposure to heat occurs suddenly, such as when a child is left in a closed car on a hot summer day.
-In hot weather, the interior of a closed car can heat from 80 to 120° F (27 to 49° C) in 15 minutes.
+In hot weather, the interior temperature of a closed car can rise from 80 to 120° F (27 to 49° C) in as little as 15 minutes.
 When people are gradually exposed to longer periods of heat and humidity, the body adjusts and is better able to maintain normal body temperature.
 This process is called acclimatization.
 Acclimatization occurs more rapidly in young or physically active people than in older or physically inactive people.

 Factors that increase vulnerability to the effects of most heat disorders include the following:

 Having certain medical conditions, such as those that involve malfunction of the heart, lungs, kidneys, or liver

 Prevention of Heat Disorders

 The following are some ways to prevent heat disorders: